Hope For Nature: A New Deal For The Commons

 “The top environmental problems are selfishness greed and apathy… and to deal with those we need a spiritual and cultural transformation - and we scientists don’t know how to do that.”Gus Speth

 The disruption and destruction of the interconnected biodiversity of Earth is the most serious challenge humanity has ever faced.
-This is an ecosystem emergency on an extermination scale.
-It is a serious threat to the inherent rights of a diversity of non-human life, ecosystems and human Cultures to exist and thrive.
+This is an ecosystem emergency on an extinction scale.
+It is also a serious threat to the inherent rights of the diversity of non-human life, ecosystems and human Cultures on Earth to exist and thrive.
 The current global paradigm is devastating life everywhere by disrupting vital “ecosystem services” like the food, water, and climate regulation systems that both humanity and biodiversity depend on in an interconnected balance.
 It is increasingly clear that the primary driver of this crisis is the limiting and infectious worldview around land and resource use so central to the global capitalist system.
 To fully understand the biodiversity crisis and explore what comes next, it is necessary to address this mind-virus at the heart of our modern civilisation – the dominion worldview.

 The all-encompassing reach of this infectious dominion worldview has led to a disconnected and degraded planetary ecosystem, and divided, unequal, and traumatised societies almost everywhere.
 It also renders our global and national political institutions incapable of leading us out of these interconnected environmental and social crises.
 As Noam Chomsky said recently, we are living in “the most grim moment in human history.”